Classification Of Legal Rights And Legal Duties

 8. Public and Private Rights

-The violation of public rights which affects the community as a whole.
+The violation of public rights affects the community as a whole.
 They are called crimes.
-Violation of private rights are called civil injuries or tort.
+Violation of private rights is called civil injuries or tort.

 According to this theory, a right is an inherent element of the human will.
 The subject matter of right is derived from human will.
 The theory suggests that it is through a right that a man expresses his will over an object.

-According to this theory, ‘A legal right is a legally protected interest‘.
-Ehering says the basis of legal right is interest and not will.
-The main object of law is protection of human interest and resolve the conflicts between human interests.
+According to this theory, a legal right is a legally protected interest.
+Ehering says the basis of a legal right is interest and not will.
+The main object of the law is the protection of human interest and resolve the conflicts between human interests.

 1. Postitive and Negative Duty